seermedical/seer-py/README.md

 Python SDK for the Seer data platform, which handles authenticating a user, downloading channel data, and uploading labels/annotations.

 ## Access to data
 Note that by default there is no public access to any data on the Seer Cloud.
-You need to be added to an organisation within the Seer Cloud in order to gain access to that organisation's data.
-The only publicly accessible data is through the https://www.epilepsyecosystem.org/ organisation.
+You need to be added to an organisation or user group within the Seer Cloud in order to gain access to data.
+The only publicly accessible data is through the https://www.epilepsyecosystem.org/ user group.

 ## Install